Research with newcomers – a few thoughtful practices

 This project has also provoked me to think critically about research involving newcomers.
 The focus groups in particular encouraged me to think about doing research that is respectful, engaging, and beneficial for both researchers and participants.
 I would like to share a few reflections and promising practices from this process that may be helpful for other researchers.

 • Ethics.
 Ethics review is an integral – and in many cases mandatory – part of the research process.
 Its ultimate purpose is to protect research participants and the communities they belong to.
 As such, every aspect of project design – methods, data collection tools, knowledge mobilization, etc. – should be created with participants in mind.
 You can find more information about research ethics here.
+Ethics should be approached in partnership with communities whenever possible.
+Communities should be actively involved in the design and development of research projects.
+Participants should understand the purpose of the research and be aware of any risks involved.
+And research findings should be shared with communities in ways that are culturally appropriate and easy to understand.

 • Language.
 Research should be communicated as clearly as possible.
 Speak at a pace that is appropriate for participants.
 Even when working with fluent English or French speakers, it is important to avoid jargon and technical language.
 Consent forms, interview guides, and surveys should be written in plain language.
 Instead of a detailed and technical consent form, for example, it may be preferable to read a plain-language statement at the beginning of interviews or focus groups.